icinganalysis/icinganalysis.github.io/content/NACA-TN-4151.md

     t_o is free-stream total temperature, F
     αi is angle of attack during icing, degree

->Thus, equation (1) relates the ice angle 0 to the icing and operating conditions that are generally known or calculable in a flight performance study.
+>Thus, equation (1) relates the ice angle θ to the icing and operating conditions that are generally known or calculable in a flight performance study.